adam-dalbello/Data-Visualisation-Designs/README.md

 # nlss
 Source data and R programs.
 The programs read in the data, manipulate it, then output visualisations and statistics.
 Source files containing toy data.
 The goal advancing visualisations.
-So some could be percceived as progressive or not practical.
+So some could be percceived as progressive or impractical.
 Some report ready.
 <br>
 <br>